 The Plan also designates a default investment option where amounts will be invested if you do not make an investment election.
-The Plan default investment option for you is the Vanguard Target Retirement Trust Select with the target year closest to the year you will reach age 65, or the Vanguard Retirement Trust Select that correlates to your actual age, if you are already age 65 or older.
+The Plan default investment option is the Vanguard Target Retirement Trust Select with the target year closest to the year you will reach age 65, or the Vanguard Retirement Trust Select that correlates to your actual age, if you are already 65 or older.
+For example, if you are automatically enrolled in the Plan, your savings contributions and Employer Contributions will be invested in your default investment option until such time as you make an affirmative investment election.
+(See the section, "Automatic Enrollment" on Page 4 of this Guide.)

 Also, if your contribution investment election in effect on or after March 1, 2022 directs more than 20% of your contributions to the Union Pacific Common Stock Fund, the amount directed to the Union Pacific Common Stock Fund in excess of the 20% limit is directed to your default investment option.
 Remember, you may change where your future contributions are invested and/or elect to transfer amounts out of your default investment option to another available investment option, subject to any applicable Plan trading/exchange restrictions.
-For more information about making investment changes, see the section below, "Changing Your Savings Rate or Investment Decision(s)."
+For more information about making investment changes, see the section below, "Changing Your Savings Rate or Investment Decisions."